 Water heater running costs

 Water heaters last for many years, so it’s important to consider the ongoing running costs as well as purchase price.
 While some efficient models may cost more to buy, they may cost less to run and therefore save you money in the long run.
-Some retailers let you pay for your heater in instalments, meaning you don’t need to have as much money available upfront – see assistance with purchase costs.
+Some retailers let you pay for your heater in instalments, meaning you don’t need to have as much money available upfront – see assistance with purchase costs below.

 Water heater calculator